-The weather was mostly good to us whilst we were there.
-The threat of a thunderstorm never materialised and during the two weeks we were there only had to sit out two days of strong winds.
+The weather was mostly good to us whilst we were there and the threat of a thunderstorm never materialised.
+We only sat out two days of strong winds during the two weeks we were there.
 Generally the winds would be light and variable during the morning, picking up in the afternoons; for us the strong winds were always from the west or north west.

 4th July: Sardinia to Rondinara Beach, Corsica via Ile Cavallo – 14nm travelled